FluegelsApps/iot-utilities/docs/main/ble_testing.md

 |Minor|Integer value between 0 and 65536|1278|

 > **_Note:_** All values will be generated during setup and can be modifed at any time.

+## Testing stages

+### IDLE-Stage

+The idle-stage is the start stage of the test.
+It will also enter this stage again when the test finishes.
+You can only change the parameters and the testing beacon of the test in this stage.

+### PENDING-Stage

+The test will enter the pending-stage if there aren't any clients available at the time of the start.
+Moreover, it will remain in this stage as long as no client transmitts any data.
+The [duration timer](#testing-duration) won't run in this stage as this stage can run indefinetely (until the user stops or any client connects).

+### RUNNING-Stage

+### COMPLETE-Stage

+### FAILED-Stage